tpm2-software/tpm2-pkcs11/docs/OPENSSL.md

 Yubico has very complete instructions for configuring, see:
   - https://developers.yubico.com/YubiHSM2/Usage_Guides/OpenSSL_with_pkcs11_engine.html

-These instructions are mostly applicable, the only thing that needs to change is the MODULE_PATH needs to point to the tpm2-pkcs11 library.
+These instructions are mostly applicable, the only thing that needs to change is that the MODULE_PATH needs to point to the tpm2-pkcs11 library.

 A sample OSSL config file is provided at [openssl.conf](../misc/tpm2-pkcs11.openssl.sample.conf).